Guide to Work, Study, Travel and Living Abroad

 Useful Resources for Living in Brazil

-CraigsList is a good site on which to advertise things you wish to sell before going abroad, but it is also a place to look for lodging (primarily for short-term) in larger cities around the world, including many in Brazil.
+CraigsList is an excellent site to advertise things you wish to sell before going abroad.
+Nonetheless, it is also a place to look for lodging (primarily for short-term) in larger cities worldwide, including many in Brazil.

 You can find information for more permanent lodging by joining expat communities and posting inquiries on Internations Brazil and Just Landed Brazil.

-Couchsurfing hosts meet-ups in many cities.
-Attendees are mostly in their twenties.
-I highly recommend Internations for those in their late twenties and up; locals Internations groups sponsor events from bar mixers to hikes to workshops.
+Couchsurfing.com hosts meetups in many cities.
+Attendees are primarily in their twenties.
+I highly recommend Internations for those in their late twenties and up; local Internations groups sponsor events from bar mixers to hikes to workshops.
 Both of these groups draw a mix of locals and expats.
-Meetup.com is a good place to look for local folks with similar interests and requires a sign-up.
+Meetup.com is an excellent place to look for local folks with similar interests and requires a sign-up.

 To get an idea of the costs of living in your intended destination, check out country-specific articles on Transitions Abroad, and for the cost of living in many countries and cities around the world, check out the crowd-sourced information at Numbeo.

-You should without question get Skype if you don’t already have it.
+You should get Skype if you don't already have it.
 Skype allows you to call anywhere in the world via the internet and is dirt-cheap.
-Calls to others on Skype are completely free.
+Calls to others on Skype are entirely free.
 Mobile versions are available.
+Zoom and Google Meet, as well as WhatsApp, are also excellent free tools for communication.

 John Clites is a U.S. citizen who first visited Brazil in 1993.
 He immediately fell in love with the country’s incredible natural beauty and its warm, welcoming people.
 John traveled Brazil extensively before finally giving up his career in software to move to Rio de Janeiro in 2008.
 John now has permanent resident status.